JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 </head>
 ```

 In the code above, the `head` tag wraps the `link` tag.
 The `link` tag has two attributes, `rel` and `href`.
 The `rel` attribute creates a relationship between the HTML file and the `href` of the `link` tag.
 The `href` of the link tag, here, is the relative pathname of the stylesheet.
-In the `href`, the `..` tells the browser to look two folders up; the `css` means that once two folders up, it should look for the `css` folder; the `styles.css` tells the browser which file in the `css` folder to import.
+In the `href`, the `..` tells the browser to look not in the current folder, but the folder that the current folder lives in; the `css` means that once it is in the folder holding the current folder, it should look for the `css` folder; the `styles.css` tells the browser which file in the `css` folder to import.

 Note that the `link` tag links documents and is used inside the `head` tag.
 This is different from the `a` tag, which is used inside the `body` for linking to other webpages.
 Although conceptually not confusing, the naming can sometimes be.

-Because the browser reads the HTML file from top to bottom, when reading the HTML file, it imports and reads the CSS file before reading the HTML body.
-This means that the CSS code that you write will essentailly be inside your HTML file.
+Because the browser reads the HTML file from top to bottom, when reading the HTML file, the browser imports and reads the CSS file before reading the HTML body.
+This means that the CSS code that you write will essentailly be inside your HTML file, and you can use the CSS class in the `.css` file to style your HTML elements.

 To test whether you properly improted the CSS file into your HTML, you should write a CSS class.
-When writing a CSS class, first you need to declare which HTML element type it applies to, for instance, `h1`, `div`, `img`, etc.
+When writing a CSS class that applies to all elements of a certain tag type, first you need to declare which HTML element type it applies to, for instance, `h1`, `div`, `img`, etc.

 Then should follow an object, which you declare using `{ }`.
 Each class object is comprised of key:value pairs separated by a semi-colon.
 Each key is the name of a CSS property and each value defines that property for the class you're writing.
-Here is an example of a CSS class:
+Here is an example of a CSS class for the `h1` tag:

 ```css
 h1 {